1 Dive the Deep

 11 Revive Body and Soul

-Align your chakras with a private yoga session from Lucky Elephant.
+Align your chakras with a yoga session.
 Certified instructors lead Hatha or Vinyasa-style sessions overlooking Bermuda’s coastline.

 12 Enjoy Island-Inspired Artwork